 Pleading Not Guilty

-When a defendant is charged with an offence in NSW, they get what is known as a “Police Facts Sheet”.
+When police charge a defendant with an offence in NSW, they get what is known as a “Police Facts Sheet”.
 This outlines what occurred in the incident leading to the charges.

-It is absolutely crucial to get legal advice from the outset of being charged by police.
-This is so that the defendant has proper information about the next steps.
+It is absolutely crucial to get legal advice from the outset of police charging you.
+This is so that you, as the defendant, have proper information about the next steps.